goutham-nekkalapu/rl-course/README.md

 | Final Project  | 30%      |
 | __Total__      | __100%__ |

-Each item's contribution is capped its percentage.
+Each item's contribution is capped its respective percentage.
 The total course percentage is capped at 100%.

 Currently, there is no extra credit.
 If there is any extra credit, it entirely at the discretion of the instructor.